Simon-Kral/Coderr/README.md

         python manage.py createsuperuser
         ```
 Your Backend is now ready to be utilized by the Frontend.
-A detailed project documentation can be found in Coderr-Backend/docs/_build/html/index.html.
+A detailed backend documentation can be found in Coderr-Backend/docs/_build/html/index.html.